Tampa Bay Rays at Detroit Tigers game preview

 BOTTOM LINE

-Tampa Bay enters the game as losers of their last three games.
+Tampa Bay enters the matchup as losers of their last four games.

-The Tigers are 9-17 in home games.
-The Detroit pitching staff has a team ERA of 4.70, Spencer Turnbull leads the staff with a mark of 2.84.
+The Tigers are 10-17 in home games.
+Detroit’s team on-base percentage of .288 is last in the American League.
+Miguel Cabrera leads the lineup with an OBP of .350.

-The Rays are 18-8 in road games.
+The Rays are 18-9 in road games.
 The Tampa Bay offense has compiled a .259 batting average as a team this season, good for sixth in the American League.
 Austin Meadows leads the team with a mark of .357.
-This is the first game between these teams in 2019.

 TOP PERFORMERS

-Nicholas Castellanos leads the Tigers with 57 hits and is batting .260.
+Cabrera leads the Tigers with 22 RBIs and is batting .283.
 Niko Goodrum is 15-for-46 with three doubles, a triple, three home runs and five RBIs over the last 10 games for Detroit.

-Meadows leads the Rays with 37 RBIs and is batting .357.
-Christian Arroyo is 4-for-15 with two doubles, two home runs and five RBIs over the last 10 games for Tampa Bay.
+Brandon Lowe leads the Rays with 25 extra base hits and has 36 RBIs.
+Meadows is 20-for-45 with four doubles, three home runs and 13 RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES